Covid 19 coronavirus: More businesses to fail if Government rent relief doesn't come soon

-Many more businesses will fail and jobs will be lost during the Covid-19 lockdown if the Government doesn't quickly put together a rent relief deal, the Auckland Business Chamber has warned.
+Many Kiwi businesses will fail during the Covid-19 lockdown if the Government doesn't urgently put together a rent relief deal, the Auckland Business Chamber has warned.

-Already 30 per cent of businesses surveyed in an Auckland Business Confidence report released this morning had indicated they would not make it through the global pandemic, the chamber said.
+Already 30 per cent of businesses surveyed in an Auckland Business Confidence report released this morning indicated they would not make it through the global pandemic, the chamber said.

-The Government's earlier wage subsidy package had helped businesses retain staff but that could be for nought if businesses - currently earning no income - were forced to fold anyway as a result of paying high rents, up to 40 per cent of their costs, industry figures said.
+An earlier Government wage subsidy had helped businesses retain staff but could be for nought if businesses - currently earning no or reduced incomes - folded anyway due to high rents, industry figures said.

+Hopes were now high the Government would announce a relief package in the coming days after the Australian Government revealed its own package overnight.

-The Government had signalled last week it would announce a rent package but that could not come quick enough, Brad Jacobs - The Coffee Club director and man responsible for negotiating its 66 franchisees' leases - told the Herald.
+Brad Jacobs - director of The Coffee Club and responsible for negotiating leases for its 66 franchises - told the Herald relief could not come fast enough.

-Expectations were now high an announcement could be on the cards today after the Australian Government revealed its own package overnight as Jacobs reported how confusing it was to deal with his various commercial landlords.
+He said there was no clear ground on how to negotiate with landlords during the extraordinary crisis.

 "Every possible scenario you can think of is what I've had in the last two weeks," he said.

-"That included a small group of exceptional landlords who have said 'you are not earning any revenue and so we don't expect you to pay any rent, let's put everything on hold for the moment'."

-Jacobs said there were others at the other extreme, such as one landlord who issued a demand notice on April 2 saying rent was due yesterday and if it was not paid today they would start the legal process of recovering it.
+That included "a small group of exceptional landlords" temporarily waiving rents altogether to one landlord threatening legal action one day after unpaid rent was due.

-Many others were waiting on the Government's announcement before they offered to help tenants.
+Many others were waiting on a Government announcement before offering help to tenants.

 "The most common response from bigger landlords - including the shopping centres - has been we need to wait and see what the Government does," Jacobs said.